-Biography of Alexander Graham Bell
+Alexander Graham Bell was a noteworthy scientist,

 Born on March 3, 1847 in Edinburgh, Scotland, Alexander showed a flair for art, poetry and music since his childhood years.
 He was a student of the Royal High School, from which he dropped out.
 However, he continued pursuing his interest in science.
 At the age of ten, Alexander adopted 'Graham' as his middle name.
 Since an early age, Alexander was experimental in nature.
 At the age of twelve, he came up with a dehusking machine that used nailbrushes and rotating paddles.
 This was Bell's first invention.
 Elocution ran in Bell's family.
 His father and grandfather were both elocutionists.
 Alexander took keen interest in his father's work related to the fields of elocution and visible speech.
 He soon became a part of his father's demonstrations of deciphering symbols in different languages.